-By definition, your basement is at the bottom of your house.
-Unfortunately, that also means that your basement is the most likely place to flood, especially in a storm surge.
+If you live in high-risk flood area, your basement is the most likely place to flood.
 This is a well-known insurance risk.
 Ask your insurance agent about your coverage in case of flooding, and know what coverage you would receive in such an event.

 Take pictures of your basement before potential damage.
 Store these pictures online or away from your home.
 Pictures and video provide evidence of the status of your basement for your insurance company, which is important when you are trying to recoup the money needed to repair your home to its original state.

 Many attics are used just for storage but some also have the potential to be renovated into something special.
 Whether you have the space to turn your attic into an office space, walk-in closet or extra bedroom, you should be aware of the potential insurance risk.